Climbing the Twin Colossals in Feralas

 They may not look much high from afar, almost as high as the ancient Feralas trees, which are some of the tallest trees on Azeroth by the way, but as you approach them and slowly start to climb the smaller hills on their skirts, you will realize how high they are.
 My guess would be around 300 mt at least.

 I don't know what the origin of the Twin Colossals is or if they have any significance in WoW lore or Feralas history.
-Though, seeing them just after exploring Desolace made me remember the rectangular hill in that zone which was protecting the Dead Goliaths.
+Though, seeing them just after exploring Desolace reminded me of the similarly shaped rectangular hill in that zone which was protecting the Dead Goliaths.

-The only information I was able to gather came from Marli Wishrunner, a lone Night Elf camped at 45.8-16.5 in Feralas, who gives a small clue about how the Twin Colossals have been enduring the destructive events that took place on Azeroth and the everchanging effects of time and nature.
+The only information I was able to gather about the Twin Colossals came from Marli Wishrunner, a lone night elf camped at 45.8-16.5 in Feralas, who gives a small clue about how the Twin Colossals have been enduring the destructive events that took place on Azeroth and the everchanging effects of time and nature.

 "The land of Feralas has been through much, human.
 The earth, the trees, the creatures; they are all changing what Feralas is and will be.
 The Twin Colossals above us remain as a constant, though, throughout all that has happened here..."